 I heard this so many times that I can’t help but roll my eyes at the fact that I’m now repeating it.

-Obviously, finding a job is your top priority, but be realistic.
-You are not doing yourself any favours spending 10 hours a day in front of a computer scouring every job site and/or agonizing over your resumes and cover letters.
+Obviously, finding a job is your top priority.
+But be realistic.
+You are not doing yourself any favors spending 14 hours a day in front of a computer scouring every job site or agonizing over your resumes and cover letters.

-For me, looking at the new job postings every day (usually several times a day) and finding nothing every single time was what was discouraging me.
-So I only allowed myself to look on Mondays, Wednesdays, and Fridays, and I used the rest of my time to finish and submit applications, work on my blog, do chores around the house, and watch a little Netflix.
+For me, looking at the new job postings every day (usually several times a day) and finding nothing every single time was what was discouraging me the most.
+So I only allowed myself to look once every Monday, Wednesday, and Friday.
+I used the rest of my time to do other things like finish and submit applications, work on my blog, do chores around the house, and watch a little Netflix.

 What advice would you give to someone that can’t find a job?
 Is there something I missed?
 Please leave a comment and let us know!

 This post was proofread by Grammarly.
 Try it - it's FREE!